 The three steps are:

-- Elimination – In this first step, you eliminate all FODMAP carbs for several weeks.
+Elimination – In the elimination phase of the FODMAP diet, you eliminate all FODMAP carbs for several weeks.
 Your symptoms may improve immediately or over several weeks.

-- Reintroduction – In this step, you’ll introduce FODMAPs one at a time to identify which foods you can tolerate and in what amount.
+Reintroduction – In the reintroduction phase of the FODMAP diet, you’ll introduce FODMAPs one at a time to identify which foods you can tolerate and in what amount.

 Your nutritionist can help you move forward with your gut-friendly diet, answering questions, sharing low FODMAP recipes, and helping you plan healthy low FODMAP snacks.